milanaleksic/WinLauncher/README.md

 It does not have any runtime dependencies except basic Windows DLLs.
 In "Release" build, after compressing using UPX, executable is only 80KB big.

+Project source code already contains built/compiled Java code so you don't have to compile them before running code from Visual Studio.

 Launcher environment and configuration
 --------------------------------------